FAQs About YouTube Marketing

 How Do YouTube Ads Work?

 Controlled through the Google Ads interface, YouTube ads allow for diverse targeting options.
 You can serve ads based on custom affinity audiences, life events, in-market audiences or custom intent audiences.
-Use video topic, keywords and demographic information to optimize your videos within these targeting options.
+Use video topics, keywords and demographic information to optimize your videos within these targeting options.

 Here are the YouTube ad formats, in brief: